CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

 ### Task 3: Assign a role to your Microsoft Entra user name

-To allow your app to send and receive messages, assign your Microsoft Entra user to the **Azure Event Hubs Data Owner** role at the Event Hubs namespace level.
-This gives your user account permission to manage and access queues and topics using Azure RBAC.
-Perform the following steps in the cloud shell.
+In this task, you grant your user the required Azure Event Hubs Data Owner role so you can send and receive events from the Event Hubs namespace.

 1. Run the following command to retrieve the **userPrincipalName** from your account.
 This represents who the role will be assigned to.